afontcu/afontcu.dev/content/blog/wip/index.md

 ![Increasing the input of the system won't make it faster!](./pic2.png)

-We two ways to reduce the time spent by our customers:
+There are only two ways to reduce the time spent by customers in our shop:

 1. Reduce the total amount of customers waiting, or
 2. Increase the rate at which they get out.